Constitution of New York: Constitutional Convention of 1938

 The Constitution established in 1894 required the voters to vote on the necessity of a subsequent constitutional convention in 1936.
 On November 3, 1936, the voters approved the holding of a Convention which was held two years later in 1938.

 There were 168 delegates to the Eighth Constitutional Convention of 1938.
-These included Alfred E. Smith (former Governor and Presidential candidate), Hamilton Fish III (U.S. Representative), Robert F. Wagner, (U.S. senator), and Robert Moses (major builder as head of New York and New Jersey Port Authority).
+These included Alfred E. Smith (former Governor and presidential candidate), Hamilton Fish III (U.S. Representative), Robert F. Wagner, (U.S. senator), and Robert Moses (major builder as head of the Triborough Bridge Authority).
 The Convention was chaired by Frederick E. Crane, the Chief Judge of the State Court of Appeals.
 Governor Herbert Lehman appointed Charles Poletti to head a committee to gather information for the convention's use.
 The twelve-volume report they produced is called the "Poletti Report".

 The 1938 Convention did not actually adopt a new Constitution, but it did propose changes (57 amendments in all) to the continuing Constitution of 1894, which were bundled into nine questions for the voters; only six questions of amendments were approved.
 Changes approved were: